NEW SURVEY

 Don’t forget to tell us how many bags you collect and the area you cleared via Facebook – we will add them to this year's total.

-🌟Please feel free to join us on any of our listed🌟 events:
+🌟Please feel free to join us at any of our listed🌟 events:

-All you need is enthusiasm ( & a pair of gloves would be handy ) and we supply everything else
+All you need is enthusiasm ( & a pair of gloves would be handy) and we'll supply everything else

-Check out the date, time & locations below and just turn up!
+Check out the dates, times & locations on the link below and just turn up!

 You will be able to spot us in our dashing hi-vis jackets